snphillips/LED-Candle/README.md

 Nothing will happen yet, but now the code is on your Pro Trinket.

 ## How to Assemble Hardware
-The big picutre is to follow the directions detailed in Phillip Burgess' Animated Flame Pendant docs, minus the section about 3D printing.
+The big picture is to follow the directions detailed in Phillip Burgess' Animated Flame Pendant docs, minus the section about 3D printing.
 Then, add in the ultrasonic distance sensor.

 TODO: flush out this section further